 2] Check your antivirus software

-Some security suite for Windows 10 computer, block access of the camera.
+Some security suites for Windows computers, block access of the camera.
 Check in settings of the software which can unblock it.

 3] Check for an outdated webcam driver or outdated webcam